octoblu/redux-meshblu/README.md

 ### register
 Register a new device with data properties specified by the caller
 #### Arguments
-* `deviceData` data object containing properties of the new device.
+* `body` data object containing properties of the new device.
 * `meshbluConfig` connection options with the following keys:
   * `protocol` The protocol to use when connecting to the server.
 (Default `https`)
   * `hostname` The hostname of the Meshblu server to connect to.
 (Default: `meshblu.octoblu.com`)